In chess, specific tactical concepts can be likened to the building blocks of a language.

 - Nc3; The knight is under pressure from the Bg7, and can become a potential target

-When we talk about targets, we should in the same breath talk about defenders.
+When we talk about targets, we should at the same time talk about defenders.

 A defender is a piece that helps to protect targets.
-Since their role is so important, defenders then become vulnerable to tactics too.
+Since their role is so important, defenders themselves become vulnerable to tactics.

 - Kg1 defends h2 (though it’s not enough since black has two pieces attacking h2), he is also a target